Our protagonist female canine prepares for the journey ahead.

 The elderly canine pointed at an empty table and chair, reaching out his paw in the air as a silver-blue colored, crowning shaped item dropped right in his reach by a drone above their heads, flying further into the archives.

 "This one is in perfect condition, I'm giving you a 25% off this time.
 You frequent our sanctum often, this is the least I can do."

 Avery looked up at the elder, placing the crowning onto her head with a courteous smile.
 "I'm honored elder Mylo." nodded at him, indicating she is all fit.

-He nodded back as well, walking back to his table.
-A new button appeared on Avery's assistant, saying: "Link with Thought Transfer Device".
+He nodded as well, walking back to his table.
+A new button appeared on Avery's assistant: "Link with Thought Transfer Device".
 She poked at the screen, closing her eyes.
-Just in an instant, she could write a letter of 300 words without touching her keyboard.
-She opened her eyes again, staring into the glowing of the assistant as it tried to decode the incoming code, forming words of her thoughts.
+Just in an instant, she could write a letter of 3000 words without touching her keyboard.
+She opened her eyes again, staring into the glowing of the assistant as it formed words of her thoughts.
 "I have all day, Mr. Advanced Electronics Inc..." she mumbled to herself.